s-evelyn/configure-ad/README.md

 <h4>Setup Resources in Azure</h4>
 </a>

-- Create the Domain Control Virtual Machine (VM).
+- Create the Domain Controller Virtual Machine (VM).
 This VM will use the image of Windows Server 2022.
 Name your VM DC-1, and ensure that is uses at least 2 virtual CPUs.

   <img width="50%" height = "50%" alt="Create DC-1 VM" src="https://github.com/s-evelyn/configure-ad/assets/53543374/6907be9b-4258-40f6-a3aa-ea3f7927d450">